 The Global Food Safety Initiative (GFSI) is a non-profit organisation that provides food safety leadership and benchmarks private standards to ensure minimum food safety requirements for the global food industry.
 The GFSI-benchmarked standards incorporate HACCP principles and best practices in quality management.
 Standard requirements are designed to meet business objectives such as regulatory compliance, food safety, food security, product quality and continuous improvement.

 Food safety legislation is changing in Canada.
 What are my responsibility as a food importer, producer and exporter?

 In Canada, the Food and Drugs Act (FDA) and regulations ensure consumer protection by requiring that food sold and marketed in Canada be safe for consumption.
 The province of British Columbia now requires that food processors have a written food safety plan and sanitation plan.
-At the federal level, proposed regulations under the Safe Food for Canadians Act (SFCA) are currently under review.
-Although HACCP is mandatory in all federally-registered meat and poultry establishments in Canada, the Canadian Food Inspection Agency (CFIA) strongly recommends the use of HACCP principles in all other federally registered establishments.
+At the federal level, the Safe Food for Canadians Act (SFCA) will come into effect in January 2019.
 The new Canadian regulations under SFCA expand the application of HACCP to all food sectors for food that is imported, traded across provinces or exported (with a few exceptions).

 What is the difference between HACCP compliance and HACCP certification?